rotub/rotub.github.io/_posts/2015-07-31-drawing-week-two.md

 ####Finding time

-I decided I would get good at drawing and not concern myself with how long it might take.
+I decided I would get good at drawing and not concern myself with how long it might take because i figured i had a lot of time on my hands in which to learn.
 I spend a lot of time on the train each day commuting to and from work. _3-4 hours per day actually_.

 It's still not easy though.
 Most the time i dont have a seat on the train or its too bumpy.
 The idea of having 3 hours of solid practice kind of went out the window.